kidrono/Learning-Deep-Learning/README.md

 ## Academic Courses:

 * [Stanford - CS231n: Convolutional Neural Networks](http://cs231n.stanford.edu/2017/) - Probably the most known DL course.
-Gives you good understanding of neural networks theory, but lacks practical pytorch examples.
-Recorded lectures are available from the 2017 version of the course.
+Gives you a good understanding of neural networks theory, but lacks practical pytorch examples.
+The recorded lectures are available from the 2017 version of the course.

 * [MIT - Introduction to Deep Learning](http://introtodeeplearning.com/2022/index.html)